-Other tissue types are stored at the Edinburgh hub and distributed to end users as required.
-Tendons are only stored in Edinburgh and, for short periods prior to supply to end users, in Glasgow.
+Other tissue types are stored at the hub and distributed to end users as required.
+Storage environments depend on the type of tissue or cells stored, but in all cases, storage equipment is validated and calibrated regularly, subject to scheduled maintenance, and monitored and alarmed.